No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 We follow The Catechism of the Catholic Church where it states (# 2358): [Homosexual people] do not choose their homosexual condition… They must be accepted with respect, compassion, and sensitivity.
 Every sign of unjust discrimination in their regard should be avoided.

-Many well-respected theologians and spiritual guides including priests, religious and lay people have spoken openly about the church needing to be more welcoming and open to lesbian, gay, bisexual, non-binary, and transgender folks.
+Many well-respected theologians and spiritual guides including priests, religious and lay people have spoken openly about the church needing to be more welcoming and open to lesbian, gay, bisexual, non-binary, and transgender people.

 An example of this is Sr Ilia Delio who is a Franciscan Sister with doctoral degrees in both science and theology.
 She wrote in her book, Birth of a Dancing Star: